kburchfiel/pfn/Online_Visualizations/PFN_Dash_App_Demo/readme.md

-# PFN Dash App Demo:
+# PFN Dash App Demo

-## An interactive dashboard app with Dash-Pivottable and Flask-Login Functionality
+## Readme

 **Visit https://pfndashappdemo-ymc7cs3r5q-uc.a.run.app/ to view the Google Cloud Run-hosted version of this app.** *(If no one has accessed the app recently, it will take several seconds to load, as the app is set to run on demand in order to save costs.)*

 This project demonstrates how to use Dash to create interactive online visualizations.
 These visualizations range from simple charts to more complex interactive setups.
+Both the Flask-Login and Dash-Pivottable libraries are featured within this project.

 The [Fixed Dashboard](https://pfndashappdemo-ymc7cs3r5q-uc.a.run.app/fixed_dashboard) page shows a very simple dashboard setup that lacks user-defined filter and comparison settings.